hugoalh/blake-es/README.md

 An ECMAScript (JavaScript & TypeScript) module to get the non-cryptographic hash of the data with algorithm Blake.

+## 🌟 Features

+- Support custom output length.
-Currently supported variants of 2B and 2S.
+- Support variants of 2B and 2S.

 ## 🔰 Begin